Table of Contents

 The Guiding Light: Exploring the Fort Jefferson Lighthouse in Dry Tortugas National Park

-The construction of the 70 ft Fort Jefferson Lighthouse began in 1824.
+The construction of the 70-foot Fort Jefferson Lighthouse began in 1824.
 It was completed and activated in 1825.
 The masonry lighthouse was built to aid navigation for ships approaching the treacherous waters surrounding the Dry Tortugas Islands.
 Its primary purpose was to provide a guiding light to vessels, warning them of the dangerous reefs and aiding in safe navigation.

 A keeper who maintained the light and ensured its proper functioning initially operated the lighthouse.
 Keepers were responsible for fueling the light, cleaning the lens, and conducting routine maintenance.
 They lived in quarters adjacent to the lighthouse tower.